YashasviCodes/Graphs/02_Cycle Detection in both directed & undirected  .md

     g.insertEdge(5,6);
 */
 /*
-    // Graph does not have any cycle. - Test case 4 g.insertEdge(1,2);
+    // Graph does not have any cycle. g.insertEdge(1,2);
    g.insertEdge(2,3);
    g.insertEdge(3,4);